timetoguess/Policy/Usage_TandC_Privacy.md

 Time To Guess downloads a random image from the Internet, uses AI object detection to determine different objects in the image, and selects a random object.

-You can also select images from your phone or take a new photo and the app will select a random object!
-By the way, don't worry - your images will not be stored or sent to a server.

 Your part is to guess which object in the image has the app selected!
 Feel free to get some clues and then take a guess 😊

 When you click on a clue in the Clues scene, the color of clue changes: Green is Yes and Gray is No.